Category DEIJ Show all

 Learn about other ways to get involved in municipal government on the Municipality of Chatham-Kent website

-Learn about the general process of running for local Council from Association of Municipalities.
+Learn about the general process of running for local Council from Association of Municipalities of Ontario.

 Find additional resources and organizations that support equity-deserving communities to run for municipal office on the Association of Municipalities of Ontario website.